tury3001/tury3001/README.md

 Since then I've been working mostly with PHP ✨ and its ecosystem (WordPress, Zend Framework and Laravel), but in the last years I set aside PHP and moved to Node.js ✨ and all the JavaScript world 🌏.

 Even though I consider myself a back-end developer 🧌, I like to code in front-end technologies too 👨‍🎨.
-Nowadays I enojoy coding in React and Vue.js.
+Nowadays I enjoy coding in React and Vue.js.
 Many of my repositories in GitHub are front-end projects.

 Currently I continue learning 📚 about JavaScript and all its ecosystem focusing in Node.js.